fenago/automation-anywhere-next-level/md/lab5.md

 city temperature.

-So to make the boat show to us a certain message, depending on the city temperature, we need to use
+So to make the  bot  show to us a certain message, depending on the city temperature, we need to use

 conditions.